shulavkarki/ANN-Scratch-In-MnsitDigit/README.md

 | 2 |     Gradient Descent          |  20  | 0.01 | 89.799% | 88.9111111%
 | 4 |     Gradient Descent          |  50  | 0.01 | 74.56% | 73.899%

   Note: Since, all the training is done in cpu.
-So, until then, go get a cup of coffee.☕😃.
+So, while training, go get yourself a cup of coffee.☕😃.
 Later we'll try in GPU.😉

 #### 2. Notebook-2: